A 16 mile walk along the Suffolk Fynn Valley between Woodbridge and Witnesham, with a return route via Grundisburgh and Hasketon.

 Although the establishment is geared around food they do welcome walkers with a polite notice on the door requesting to remove muddy footware before entering.

-The Dog, Grundisburgh
+- The Green, Grundisburgh

 Large two bar village pub opposite the church.
 The public bar retains a flagstone floor whilst the lounge bar is also used as a restaurant.
 Guest ales on offer.